-Students interested in being considered for court must complete an application verification sheet.
 All elections are by secret ballot and are supervised by the class advisors.
 Eligibility will be determined by the school administration.

-- a. be passing all classes in current term

-- b. maintain at least a 2.5 GPA

-- c. not have lost credit due to attendance the previous semester
+- a. be passing all classes. - b. not have lost credit due to attendance the previous semester. - c. currently be within the attendance policy.

-- d. currently be within the attendance policy
+- d. be a student in good standing.

-- e. not owe WCPS any fines
+- e. not owe WCPS any fines.

-- f. be a student of good character
+- f. be a student of good character.

-- g. have no major discipline issues (as determined by the advisor and principal)
+- g. have no major discipline issues. (as determined by the advisor and principal)